My Ballymaloe ... in review!

 Let's deal with the food aspect first ...

 Did I learn a lot or improve my cooking ability ...

 The eureka moment where I realised what I had actually learned on the course was during my final cooking exam.
-Towards the end I stopped as I was plating up and it actually dawned on my how efficient I had been at preparing and how structured I had been in getting everything going at once (Yes I was over time but that's down to the menu I planned!!!).
+Towards the end of the allotted cooking time … I stopped as I was plating up and it actually dawned on me how efficient I had been at preparing and how structured I had been in getting everything going at once (Yes I was over time but that was down to the ambitious menu I planned!!!).

-Since leaving Ballymaloe I have been cooking at home and abroad I can really notice the improvement, knife skills, confidence, ease of method in the kitchen etc. ...
+Since leaving Ballymaloe I have been cooking at home and abroad.
+I can now really notice the improvement, knife skills, confidence, ease of method in the kitchen etc. ...
 I also think I have a better feel and understanding for the food I am cooking!

 Sticking with the preparing part of food ... my bread baking skills are infinitely better and I enjoy the whole process a lot more now!
 I have to stop myself making bread as I have a tendency to "over taste" when it's baked ... especially when there's salted butter in the fridge! 😋

-For desserts and pastry ... this was my achilles heel previously ... now I feel confident enough to try everything and anything ... although I'm still in pursuit of the perfect lemon tart!
+For desserts and pastry ... these were my achilles heel previously ... now I feel confident enough to try everything and anything ... although I'm still in pursuit of the perfect lemon tart!
 One day! 🤞

-Oh and I managed to learnt a good bit about wine too ... and not just how to open a bottle and pour a glass ... 😛
+Oh and I managed to learn a good bit about wine too ... and not just how to open a bottle and pour a glass ... 😛

 What did I get out of it personally ?